itiquette/.github/profile/README.md

 # Itiquette

-Welcome to this little corner of the world.
+A devops and tooling focused corner of the world.

-Here you can find tools that helps you in your daily developer life.
+Here you can find tools that helps you in your daily developer/devops life.

 -----> https://itiquette.github.io/